TrellixVulnTeam/swahilipython_SCMU/Doc/faq/design.rst

 Why isn't all memory freed when CPython exits?
 ----------------------------------------------

-Objects referenced from the global namespaces of Python modules are not always deallocated when Python exits.
+Objects referenced kutoka the global namespaces of Python modules are not always deallocated when Python exits.
 This may happen if there are circular references.
 There are also certain bits of memory that are allocated by the C library that are impossible to free (e.g. a tool like Purify will complain about